sneldb/sneldb/docs/src/commands/show.md

 ## Operational Notes

-- The catalog (`materializations/catalog.bin`) is persisted with a binary header and JSON-encoded query spec.
-Deleting the file removes all metadata; individual materializations can be dropped by removing both the directory and the catalog entry.
+- The catalog (`materializations/catalog.mcat`) uses a per-entry file design for scalability.
+Deleting the catalog index removes all metadata; individual materializations can be dropped by removing both the directory and the catalog entry.
 - High-water mark age is included in logs to help detect stale materializations that are not being refreshed.

+## Further Reading

+For details on how materialization works internally, see [Materialization](../design/materialization.md).